 - How to use softboxes for portrait photography

-- Learn how to create soft light using studio lights
+- How to create soft light using studio lights

 - How to use reflectors to create additional fill light and control shadows

-- Learn to control light in a small studio
+- How to control light in a small studio

 I used two large softboxes for this shoot, knowing I wanted to create a soft, flattering lighting.
 Although softboxes are renowned for producing soft lighting, this only works when they’re used in the correct position.

 I started by placing a softbox either side of my model, angled inwards.
 Placing them in such a way allowed me not only to control the contouring on the model’s face, but also the amount of light that spilled onto the background.

 For this shoot we were working in a small studio, which meant there was a lot of light bouncing around.
 To control the light in a small studio, I recommend darkening your walls and ceiling when needed.
 This can be done by having dark material covering the walls (such as curtains or drapes) or by simply painting the walls (as we’d done for this shoot).